PostHog/posthog.com/how-we-do-hiring-and-hr-at-posthog.md

 #### Next steps

-After the intro interview, the next step is a technical interview based on the role.
-New engineering hires might undergo a 90-minute, 2-part interview with Tim and one of the other engineers.
-New design hires might chat to Cory and undergo a portfolio review, while new marketing hires might chat to James, Mo, and Joe.
+For engineering roles, the next step is a 2-part interview.
+This includes a 30-minute chat with Tim, to learn more about the experience and motivation of the candidate.
+The second part is a 60-minute technical interview with one of our engineers.
+For design roles, there will be a portfolio interview, while marketing candidates might chat to James, Mo and Joe.

 The final stage of the interview process is the PostHog SuperDay, which is a paid day of work that exposes the prospective hire to our team, workflow, and some of the projects they can expect to work on once hired.
 We understand that taking a full day off for an interview can be difficult due to familial, professional, and personal obligations, but we’re flexible around time zones and willing to accommodate a candidate’s schedule.
 During the SuperDay, we’re specifically assessing a candidate’s communication skills and how they document their day, their findings, and any problems they encounter and solutions they try.